 Other Things To Consider Before Purchasing A Food Mill

 If you’re leaning towards a manual food mill, you’ll find it beneficial to have a food mill with a handle that allows the user to keep it steady with one hand while operating the crank with the other.
 There are also models available that have hooks to attach to a bowl during grinding so that the food particles are caught.
-These features are simply for the convenience of course, but a little convenience can go a long way!
+These features are simply for convenience of course, but a little convenience can go a long way!

 Whichever type of food mill you decide to go with, you can expect to yield excellent results that will keep kitchen staff and customers happy!